Here Be Monsters!: Film adaptation

 In June 2008, Laika unveiled a slate of projects in development, among which was an animated feature film adaptation of the book.
 Anthony Stacchi was set to direct the film.
+It was briefly considered to be done at Dreamworks.
 Laika announced on 7 February 2013, that the adaptation would be their next 3D stop-motion feature under the title The Boxtrolls.
 The film, directed by Stacchi and Graham Annable, was released on 26 September 2014.
 Focus Features held worldwide distribution rights to The Boxtrolls, and Universal Pictures International released the movie overseas (with eOne Distribution handling Canada).
-The cast list includes Ben Kingsley as Archibald Snatcher, a pest exterminator; Toni Collette; Elle Fanning as Winnie, a human girl; Isaac Hempstead-Wright as Eggs, an orphan human boy; Jared Harris; Simon Pegg; Nick Frost; Richard Ayoade; and Tracy Morgan.
+The cast list includes Ben Kingsley as Archibald Snatcher, a pest exterminator; Toni Collette; Elle Fanning as Winnie, a human girl; Isaac Hempstead-Wright as Eggs, an orphan human boy; Jared Harris; Simon Pegg; Nick Frost; Richard Ayoade; Tracy Morgan; and Dee Bradley Baker and Steve Blum as the boxtrolls.